nikaroxanne/nikaroxanne.github.io/_posts/2017-11-01-algorithm-for-a-pas-de-deux.md

 title: algorithm for a pas de deux
 ---

 Point is a vertex and arched foot
-Line of arms and line between
+line of arms and line between
-Voronoi is a tie-breaker algorithm
-As the fouetté is the tie breaker
+voronoi is a tie-breaker algorithm as the fouetté will tie-break the pirouette, body off the ground
-For the pirouette as you hold
-Me off the ground
-2D points projected onto a 3D space
+2D points projected onto 3D space
-To find the smallest enclosing perimeter
+to find the smallest enclosing perimeter
 Always smallest
 Always tighter tighter tighter than you
-Holding me to not scream
+Holding ((a body) to not scream)
-Holding me to contain myself
+Holding (me to contain (myself)) relational aesthetics, body in body
-As the Delaunay contains the Voronoi
 A dual of itself
-A skeleton holds its body
+A skeleton holds its flesh
-And its body is just the marks on the floor
+And its body is just marks on the floor
-For how close we can step
+For the proximity graph, a record of how close we can step
-To each other before we are
+(to each other) before we are
 Pas de deux